-- The Independent mistakenly describes Euroclear’s move of its holding company from London to Brussels as moving its “headquarters.”
-Euroclear’s annual report, however, shows that its headquarters were already in Brussels and never in London.
+- The Independent wrongly describes Euroclear’s move of its holding company from London as moving its “headquarters.”
+Euroclear’s annual report shows that this move is meaningless and that its headquarters were already in Brussels and never in London.

 - The article mistakenly claims Euroclear is in the same business as LCH, to add to the absurd fears of job losses in clearing due to Brexit.
 Although they both have “clear” in their names, Euroclear and LCH (London Clearing House) operate in completely different business areas, both of which compete with different divisions of Deutsche Börse.

-- The paper transfer of Euroclear’s holding company is not the story; it’s a non-event.
+- The paper transfer of Euroclear’s holdco is not the story; it’s a non-event.
 The real story is the Independent article’s crass, elementary mistakes, which display an embarrassing misunderstanding of the financial industry, typical of the British press’s writing on Brexit and the City.

 - Aristotle, unlike Euroclear’s headquarters, was not Belgian.